Williams Lake Dam Replacement

 Q: How low will the water level be in the summer of 2026?

-A: As part of this project, Build Nova Scotia’s contractor will lower the lake’s water level beginning in June to allow for construction of the dam.
+A: As part of this project, Build Nova Scotia’s contractor lowered the lake’s water level in June to allow for construction of the dam.
 This is a common approach for marine repair.
 Once the coffer dam is in place, the lake level will be 1.54 metres lower than the current lake level.

 When the new dam is in place, water levels will depend on weather conditions.